altruios/namshubettulpa/public/namshubettulpa/chapters/the-start-of-bad-things.md

 ~But it's like a muscle - the more you do it, the stronger you get~ ~So he practiced~
-~Every single day after his training, until he could stomach it~ ~but still - he fainted~
+~Every single day after his training, until he could stomach it~ *but still - he fainted*
 ~It wasn't for long, just for an instant~
-~The more experienced one's, the one's doing this for hundreds of years, didn't even black out~ ~It's been 24 years since he 'woke up', and he, like everyone in that year's awakening, still blacked out~ ~Yet he was the only one who didn't fall and convulse on the floor~ ~All the info was in his head, the location, details~ ~Most of her life condensed down into a pattern in his brain he could unfold, examine, and plan~
+~The more experienced one's, the one's doing this for hundreds of years, didn't even black out~ ~It's been 4 years since he 'woke up'~
+~and he, like everyone who woke up so soon: still blacked out~ ~Yet he was the only one who didn't fall and convulse on the floor~ ~All the info was in his head, the location, details~ ~Most of her life condensed down into a pattern in his brain he could unfold, examine, and plan~